Malfoy/Miekki/README.md

 Therefore, larger queries tend to be found even if the index is very small.
 However, smaller queries could need larger indexes to be reliably found.

-As a consequence query shorter than 1 kilo base may not be reliably found and the performances of Miekki on such sequences havee yet to be evaluated.
+As a consequence query shorter than 1 kilobase may not be reliably found and the performances of Miekki on such sequences havee yet to be evaluated.

 ## Exact mode